 (2) Subsection (1) applies even if, in giving access to a document, there has been a failure to comply with Division 3 of Part 2.

-107. Failure to consult
+107. Failure to consult under Part 2 Div.
+3, Crown etc. not liable in case of

 An action does not lie against the Crown, an agency or an officer of an agency merely because of a failure to comply with Division 3 of Part 2 unless the person responsible for the failure is shown to have acted with malice and without reasonable cause.